JonElsey/python-fundamentals-course-day2/_episodes/06-next-steps.md

 ARCCA's courses (and indeed this one!) are based to various degrees on courses developed by an organisation called The Carpentries.
 You can find their software lessons [here](https://software-carpentry.org/lessons/).
 Additional lessons are available on the [Data Carpentries](https://datacarpentry.org/lessons/) website; these tend to focus on more specific but still potentially relevant things.
 These are also highly recommended!

+Depending on your feedback, I may also offer more advanced courses in future.

+# Things not covered here (which you may see out in the wild) - read this in your own time if interested!

+* Using the command line

+  While at first it is useful to run code in Jupyter notebooks or in Spyder, longer term it is very useful to get comfortable using the command line, particularly using the Bash shell (found on Linux/Mac).
+This will allow you to run your code in batch scripts, allowing for use on HPC systems, or just running lots of iterations of your code at once.
+ARCCA have some useful training on how to do this.

+* Object oriented code

+  A lot of code you will see may use what we call an ``object oriented`` approach.
+For example, instead of doing ``np.sum(array)``, you may see something similar to ``array.sum()``.
+This is something I may give a workshop on in future as it is a very useful way of thinking about code!

 {% include links.md %}